averello/memorymanagement/README.md

 ```c
 retain(mystruct);
 ```
-4) When you finished with it:
+4) When you are finished with it:
 ```c
 release(mystruct);
 ```